-Throughout history, all forms of art all forms of art tend to evolve relative to the ever-changing picture of the world.
-Today’s people are surrounded by digital technology.
-This contributes to the emergence of more and more opportunities for their full use in the creative process.
+Throughout history, all forms of art have tended to evolve in relation to an ever-changing picture of the world.
+Modern people are surrounded by digital technologies.
+This contributes to the emergence of more and more new opportunities for their full use in the creative process.

-The result of the successful combination of the main art principles and digital technology is the emergence of such a direction as 3D digital art.
-And since we have a direct relationship to it, today we are ready to lay out all the cards on the table.
-So, make your favorite tea or aromatic coffee and let’s go with us into a three-dimensional digital world full of interesting discoveries.
+The result of a successful combination of basic artistic principles and digital technologies is the emergence of such a direction as 3D digital art.
+And since we are directly related to it, today we are ready to put all the cards on the table.
+So, brew your favorite tea or aromatic coffee and go with us to a three-dimensional digital world full of interesting discoveries.

 Introduction to 3D Digital Art: Basic Steps